kervinck/gigatron-rom/Utils/lcc/README.md

 C compiler targetting the Gigatron TTL computer

 ANSI C cross-compiler (C89) that generates .gt1 files.
-These files can be loaded with the Loader application and sendFile.py, or embedded into an EPROM, or loaded into a Gigatron emulator.
+These files can be loaded with the Loader application, embedded into an EPROM, or loaded into a Gigatron emulator.

 Based on Pat Gavlin's initial work on adding a Gigatron backend to `lcc`.
 Requires Python 3.6+.

-This is still very much work in progress, some of thee many restrictions include:
+This is still very much work in progress, some of the many restrictions include:
- * No floating point
+ * No floating point (this will probably be the case for a _very_ long time)
- * Work on libraries has barely started
+ * Multiplication, division, modulus, arbitrary-width left and right shifts to be completed
+ * Comparisons are probably still broken with respect to overflow
  * 'long' and 'long long' are 16-bit
+ * Work on libraries has barely started.
+No malloc yet.
+No file system.
- * Sometimes hangs or crashes
+ * Sometimes hangs, or crashes with a stack trace instead of a nice message
  * ...

 Resources: